Tax Facts 2022-23

 - No employee NIC are payable once the employee reaches state retirement age, but employer NIC continue to be payable.

-- No employer NIC are payable on earnings up to the UST for employees aged under 21, or apprentices aged under 25, at the date of the payment.
+- No employer NIC are payable on earnings up to the UST for:

 Class 2 NIC